 Colin: A couple of parting thoughts are:

-- The data is illuminating and you can’t do much without starting with some meaningful insights and goals.
-Affecting change at the point of care (and outside of your care setting) is much harder though.
+- The data are illuminating and you can’t do much without starting with some meaningful insights and goals.
+Affecting change at the point of care (and outside of your care setting) is much harder, though.

 Stephen: I definitely agree.
 I’d also say that: